DigiBP/digibp-saentis/README.md

 - Website
 - SAP

-Depending on which application is affected, different processes or flows are started.
-Not all possibilities will be shown in the upcoming documentation.
-If it is an **SAP** or **Microsoft (Outlook)** incident, it is forwarded to the "external" support.
-All other incidents are reprioritized and the impact is redefined.

 ## Incident Identification - Is the Incident Supported or not?
-As soon as the incident process has started (all necessary information has been entered) the first question comes up as to whether the incident is supported or not.
+As soon as the incident process has started (all necessary information has been entered) the first question comes up as whether the incident is supported or not.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentSupportedYesOrNo.png)

 **Is the Incident Supported**
-If the incident is supported, the user in Camunda is asked to enter further information about the incident.
+If the incident is supported, the incident manager is asked to enter further information about the incident in Camunda.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentIsSupported.png)

 **Is the Incident Supported and Critical**
-If the system ID and the affected application have been entered, it must be decided whether the incident is critical or not.
+The system ID and the affected application have been entered and the incident manager has to decided whether the incident is critical or not.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical.png)

-**Is the Incident Supported, Critical and the Impact is Critical** It must be selected again whether the impact is critical or not.
+**Is the Incident Supported, Critical and the Impact is Critical** Again the incident manager has to select whether the impact is critical or not.
 If critically rated, a Twitter message will be sent.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical2.png)